sunscrapers/flask-boilerplate/README.md

 # Flask Boilerplate

-This repository contains example minimal Flask application structure that includes:
+This repository contains a sample minimal Flask application structure that includes:

 * SQLAlchemy
 * Alembic